Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

 Gluing two hyperbolic trumpets along the geodesic boundaries, one obtains the double trumpet, and the gluing formula for the double trumpet partition function $Z_{0,2}^{\mathrm{JT}}(\beta,L)$ is

 The gluing formula is generalized to the genus $g$ partition function with $n$ boundaries in Figure \ref{fig:multi_boundaries}.

-The JT gravity partition function $Z_{g,n}^{\mathrm{JT}}(\beta_1,\ldots,\beta_n)$ of a genus $g$ hyperbolic bordered Riemann surface with $n$ wiggly boundaries obeys
+The JT gravity partition function $Z_{g,n}^{\mathrm{JT}}(\beta_1,\dots,\beta_n)$ of a genus $g$ hyperbolic bordered Riemann surface with $n$ wiggly boundaries obeys

-where $V_{g,n}^{\mathrm{WP}}(L_1,\ldots,L_n)$ denotes the Weil-Petersson volume of genus $g$ bordered Riemann surface with boundary lengths $L_1,\ldots,L_n$.
-In the path integral of the JT gravity, the Weil-Petersson volume arises from the path integral with respect to the metric $g_{\mu\nu}$ and the dilaton field $\phi$ on the bulk of the bordered Riemann surface.
+where $V_{g,n}^{\mathrm{WP}}(L_1,\dots,L_n)$ denotes the Weil--Petersson volume of genus $g$ bordered Riemann surface with boundary lengths $L_1,\dots,L_n$.
+In the path integral of the JT gravity, the Weil--Petersson volume arises from the path integral with respect to the metric $g_{\mu\nu}$ and the dilaton field $\phi$ on the bulk of bordered Riemann surfaces.